Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-5-Enhancing-Copilot.md

 ## 🎭 Step 2: Custom Chat Modes

+> [!IMPORTANT]
+> This functionality will soon be replaced by Custom Agents in VS Code and Codespaces, but is not yet currently the available.
+Custom Agents, as you'll see shortly, are implemented very similarly to Custom Chat Modes.
+Until the switch takes place using Custom Chat Modes is what you should use.

 Chat modes define how GitHub Copilot behaves for specialized workflows.
 Let's create a custom mode for super powered agnetic action.

 ### Step 2.1: Understanding Custom Chat Modes